Final act of 'cowardice' by Kiwi dad Rowan Baxter revealed

 Clarke and her children Aaliyah, 6, Laianah, 4, and Trey, 3, were killed after her New Zealand-born ex-husband Rowan Baxter ambushed the young family on their way to school on February 19, 2020.

-Baxter doused the family car in petrol and set it alight before igniting it as horrified neighbours watched on.
+Baxter doused the family car in petrol and set it alight as horrified neighbours watched on.

 The shocking crime shone a spotlight on Australia's domestic violence crisis and prompted an outpouring of grief across the nation.